criteo/kerberos-docker/README.md

 if multiple IP addresses are possible: You can use `resolveip <IP|name>`, `getent hosts <IP|name>` or just take a look at `/etc/hosts`.

+## Possible improvements

+* Add LDAP as database for the Kerberos architecture
+* Add other connectors and service (postgresql, mongodb, nfs, hadoop) only OpenSSH for the moment
+* Add Java, Python or C to connect with Kerberos authentication

 ## References